a2labs/riveter/README.md

 In the above example, our 'composable' mixin is now structured slightly differently.
 The actual mixin is on the `mixin` member, and we've provided a `_postInit` method.  `_postInit` will execute just after the constructor function, and is passed any arguments that were passed to the constructor.
 You can optionally use the `_preInit` method to have your setup execute just before the constructor function executes.
 Although we haven't found a real use-case **yet**, you can provide both a `_preInit` and a `_postInit` method if you need to get way fancier than we have.

+`compose` may feel like a hybrid between `mixin` and `inherits` - that's because it is.
+Use `mixin` for when you only need to mix behavior from other objects into a target constructor's prototype.
+Use `inherits` if you need/want to follow a more classical inheritance approach.
+Use `compose` if you're mixing in mixins that have `_preInit` or `postInit` behavior, or to simulate multiple inheritance at one level of the prototype chain.

 ####inherits
 There are two ways to use `inherits`: the stand-alone version (`riveter.inherits`) and when it's attached to a constructor function.